refact0r/personal/src/content/blog/unix-system.md

 ## The shell

 The shell is the command interpreter of UNIX.
 It is a program that reads commands from the user and executes them.
-Users can type commands in the format "command argument1 argument2".
+Users can type commands in the format `command argument1 argument2`.
 The shell will search for the command in the file system and execute it.

 ### Command I/O

 Programs executed in the shell start off with two open files.
 File 0 is used for input, and File 1 is used for output.
 The shell can redirect these files to other files or devices.
-For example, the command "command file1 >file2" will cause "command" to read input from "file1" and write output to "file2".
+For example, the command `command file1 >file2` will cause `command` to read input from `file1` and write output to `file2`.
 The inputs and outputs of commands can also be piped together using the "|" operator.
-For example, "command1 | command2" will cause the output of "command1" to be the input of "command2".
+For example, `command1 | command2` will cause the output of `command1` to be the input of `command2`.
 This system allows for commands to be easily combined and manipulated.

 ### Multitasking